Casper College classifies students according to their educational objectives, college credits earned, and credit hour load.

 Program Admission Criteria

 Programs may set more stringent admission requirements.
-Generally, this includes certain types or number of prerequisite courses, observation or shadowed hours, GPA requirements, etc. Check with the program that you are interested in to determine any program-specific requirements.
+Generally, this includes certain types or number of prerequisite courses, observation or shadowed hours, GPA requirements, etc. Check with the program you are interested in to determine any program-specific requirements.

 BOCES Admission Criteria